 How to Set Up the Easter Egg Speech Therapy Activity

 As they find trinkets, guide your students to sort them into the correct category group picture.
 If my students sorted one in the wrong category, we discussed why that item would not belong.
-We practiced describing the trinkets by attributes and using them in sentences with the visual sentence strips from my TPT store.
+We practiced describing the trinkets by attributes and using them in sentences with the visual sentence strips from my website store.

 While doing the Easter egg hunt, you can work on prepositions, identifying colors, and working as a group.
 Use the mini trinkets to create grammatically correct sentences, answer “what” questions, and receptively have students find items based on category groups and attribute features.